Hallmarking Explained

 • Anchor – Symbol of the Birmingham Assay Office

-• Lion – Traditional symbol for sterling silver
+• Lion – Traditional symbol for Sterling Silver

 • Date Letter – Indicates the year the piece was hallmarked